PaloAltoNetworks/terraform-provider-cloudngfwaws/docs/index.md

 - `skip_verify_certificate` (Boolean) Skip verifying the SSL certificate.
 Environment variable: `CLOUDNGFWAWS_SKIP_VERIFY_CERTIFICATE`.
 JSON conf file variable: `skip-verify-certificate`.
 - `timeout` (Number) The timeout for any single API call (default: `30`).
 Environment variable: `CLOUDNGFWAWS_TIMEOUT`.
 JSON conf file variable: `timeout`.

+## ezrulestack Module

+ezrulestack module allows for faster and simpler workflow to create rulestacks, by defining the dependencies between security objects, rules, rulestack and commit resources implicitly.
+User can specify the resources and ezrulestack module will resolve the dependencies and create the resources in the necessary order.
+.
+Follow the example [here](https://github.com/PaloAltoNetworks/terraform-provider-cloudngfwaws/tree/main/examples/modules/ezrulestack) for creating a rulestack using ezrulestack module.
+Documentation for ezrulestack module can be found [here](https://registry.terraform.io/providers/PaloAltoNetworks/cloudngfwaws/latest/docs/modules/ezrulestack)

 ## Support